 Annex IV

-Test report
+Test report of interior air emissions measurement from interior materials

 Reporting Format and Data Exchange

 The data exchange file shall be constructed as follows.
 VOC concentrations as well as any other relevant parameters shall be reported and exchanged as a csv-formatted data file.
 Parameter values shall be separated by a comma, ASCII-Code #h2C.
 The decimal marker of numerical values shall be a point, ASCII-Code #h2E.
 Lines shall be terminated by carriage return, ASCII-Code #h0D.
 No thousands separators shall be used.